brndnmtthws/brndn-io/content/posts/play-the-meta-game/index.md

 according to their own best interests at all times, and once you understand that and act accordingly, you can start to use it to your advantage.

-Let's explore some more concrete examples of the metagame in action:

 ### Career Development

 Playing the game: Working hard at your job, meeting all expectations, and hoping someone notices your contributions.
-Playing the metagame: Understanding that visibility often matters more than productivity.
-Building relationships with decision-makers, documenting your wins, and strategically positioning yourself for promotion or opportunities before they're even announced.
+Playing the metagame: Realizing promotion decisions usually happen before the formal process starts, so you make sure the people making them already know what you've done.

 ### Education

 Playing the game: Studying hard to get good grades and absorb knowledge.
-Playing the metagame: Recognizing that credentials and networks often matter more than actual knowledge.
-Choosing schools or programs based on their alumni network strength rather than just educational quality.
+Playing the metagame: Knowing the diploma and the people attached to it can carry more weight than what you learned in class.
+Sometimes the alumni network is the real product.

 ### Finance

 Playing the game: Saving money from your paycheck and being frugal.
-Playing the metagame: Creating assets that appreciate or generate passive income, understanding tax optimization strategies, and building systems that make money work for you instead of you working for money.
+Playing the metagame: Buying things that keep paying you after you bought them, and structuring it so the IRS doesn't take more than it has to.

 ### Entrepreneurship

 Playing the game: Creating a better product than competitors.
-Playing the metagame: Creating a product with network effects that becomes more valuable as more people use it, making it nearly impossible for competitors to catch up once you reach critical mass.
+Playing the metagame: Building something that gets harder to compete with every time another user shows up.

 ### Content Creation

 Playing the game: Creating high-quality content consistently.
-Playing the metagame: Understanding platform algorithms and optimizing for them, creating content that encourages sharing and engagement regardless of quality, and building systems to scale your content production.
+Playing the metagame: Making things the algorithm will shove in other people's faces, even if that matters more than whether the thing is any good.

-The beauty of the metagame is that it's infinitely layered.
-Once everyone starts playing at one level of meta, a new meta emerges above it.
+It keeps going.
+Once everyone starts playing at one level of meta, a new one shows up above it.
 Consider cryptocurrency: Bitcoin was meta to traditional finance, then Ethereum created a meta layer above Bitcoin by enabling programmable money, then various DeFi protocols created yet another meta layer.

-However, the metagame isn't about cynical manipulation or cutting corners.
-The most elegant metagame players create genuine win-win scenarios.
-They align incentives so that what benefits them also benefits others.
+The cleanest version is when people get what they want and you still get what you want.
+That's just incentives lining up.
 Think of how the best tech companies create platforms where third-party developers can thrive while strengthening the core platform.

-The metagame also requires understanding people's true motivations, not just their stated ones.
-People rarely act irrationally—they act according to their own incentives, which might not be obvious.
-By understanding these hidden motivations, you can design systems and interactions that naturally lead to your desired outcomes.
+You also have to notice what people actually respond to.
+They say one thing, then chase status, money, attention, safety, or whatever else is really driving them.
+If you can see that clearly, you can build around it.

 Some practical ways to start playing the metagame: